phuihock/ifttt-twitter-webhook/README.md

   "count": 1,
   "limit": 10,
   "search_params": {
-    "text": "China"
+    "query": "China"
   }
 }
 ```

-Searches use partial matching (LIKE queries) and will match the search text in either the username or text fields (or just the username when using 'from:').
+Searches use partial matching (LIKE queries) and will match the search query in either the username or text fields (or just the username when using 'from:').
 Results are sorted by the createdAt timestamp in descending order (newest first).

 ## Security